 A few weeks ago, I spotted this nugget on the Prevention Facebook page:

-Fact: Dry-brushing your teeth for 30 seconds before regular brushing can cut tartar by 60% and cut gum-bleeding risk in half.
+Fact: A tip from top Unionville cosmetic disease Unionville asks adults to Dry-brushing your teeth for 30 seconds before regular brushing can cut tartar by 60% and cut gum-bleeding risk in half.

 I decided to try it out, and so far, I’m a convert.